MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/workflow_tools.rst

-Workflow Modules
+Workflow Tools
 ===============

 Radiuma offers a comprehensive set of modular components that can be seamlessly connected to build end-to-end research workflows.
-These modules span the entire pipeline of advanced image processing and machine learning.
+These tools span the entire pipeline of advanced image processing and machine learning.

 .. contents:: :local: